erfjab/holderbot/README.md

 # ⭐ What is premium holderbot ?
 + Get the pro statistics bot with customize

-+ create admin with volume and time limits
++ Create admin with volume and time limits

 + Upload the link to the channel/group/PV

 + Create a group of users

++ Desired change of inbound configs

 + Restart user usage